Readonly closedIs true after 'close' has been emitted.

 outgoingMessage.setHeaders(headers);

-When headers have been set with outgoingMessage.setHeaders()
+When headers have been set with outgoingMessage.setHeaders(), they will be

-merged with any headers passed to response.writeHead()
+merged with any headers passed to response.writeHead(), with the headers passed

-to response.writeHead()
+to response.writeHead() given precedence.

 // Returns content-type = text/plain